lvgl/lvgl/docs/integration/framework/tasmota-berry.rst

 similar to Python and fully integrated in Tasmota.

-A comprehensive mapping of LVGL in Berry language is now available, similar to the mapping of Micropython.
+A comprehensive mapping of LVGL in Berry language is now available, similar to the mapping of MicroPython.
 It allows to use +98% of all LVGL features.
 It is also possible to write custom widgets in Berry.

 Versions supported: LVGL v8.0.2, LodePNG v20201017, Freetype 2.10.4